mvolkmann/MyUnixEnv/notes/VueNotes.md

 use all features of Sass including variables, nested rules, and mixins.

-## Devtool
+## Vue Devtool

-There is a devtool for Vue that can run as a
-Chrome extension, a Firefox addon, or an Electron app.
+The Vue devtool can run as a Chrome extension, a Firefox addon, or an Electron app.
 See https://github.com/vuejs/vue-devtools.

+To use in Chrome, browsing a Vue app, click the Vue icon near the upper-right of the window, and open the devtools.
+If the devtools are open before the Vue icon is clicked, it is necessary to close the devtools and reopen them.

+The "Components" tab supports navigating the component hierarchy.
+Select a component to examine its props, computed props, and data.
+Data values can be edited and the UI will update to show new values.

+The "Vuex" tab supports examining the contents of the Vuex store state.
+It also displays a list of committed mutations.
+Clicking a mutation displays the store state after the mutation is processed.
+Clicking "Base State" displays the initial store store.

-This is aware of Vuex and can display the contents of the store.
+It is aware of Vuex and can display the contents of the store.

 ## VueX